 Green roofs reduce and delay stormwater runoff, helping to prevent combined sewer overflow (CSO) events.
 CSOs occur when stormwater discharge from heavy precipitation floods sewer systems and sends a combination of stormwater and raw sewage into the watershed.
 Extensive green roofs in particular can retain an average of 75% annual rainfall and delay runoff by 3 to 4 hours (Weiler, 2009).
 Green roofs also filter pollutants from rainwater, roofing materials, and atmospheric deposition.

-Fenway Farms is a 7,000 square foot rooftop farm designed to provide 4,000 pounds of organic produce for the ballpark each year.
+Fenway Farms is a 7,000-square-foot rooftop farm designed to provide over 4,000 pounds of organic produce for the ballpark each year.

 Cities, G. R. (2006).
 Green Roof Design 101.